-Help – How does the inclusion/exclusion of this word effect the meaning of the phrase?
+Help – How does the inclusion/exclusion of this word affect the meaning of the phrase?

-Prevent/Detect – What does causality and perspective have to do with which word we choose?
+Prevent/Detect – What does causality and relativism have to do with which word we choose?

 Problems – What exactly is the thing that is being prevented or detected?